juanidiaz/giphy/README.md

-#Giphy
+# Gif-Tastic
 > Cretaed by:     Juan I Diaz (jdi@idiaz.ca)
 > Date:           December 2018

+## DESCRIPTION:
-## DESCRIPTION: A dynamic web page that populates gifs of your choice using the GIPHY API.
+A dynamic web page that populates gifs of your choice using the GIPHY API.
 This project uses API calls to GIPHY and modifies the DOM using JavaScript and jQuery

 ## INSTRUCTIONS: